 Each year, hundreds of humpback whales come from the Northern Atlantic to the warm waters of the Dominican Republic to mate, birth and nurse their calves.
-They can be watched on guided whale watching tours in Samaná between January 15 and the end of March.
+They can be watched on guided whale watching tours in Samaná between January 15 and mid-March.

 Humpback whales are the most active species of whale in the Atlantic.
 It is a unique opportunity to observe them in their natural habitat; an impressive nature experience to witness them flippering, tail lobbing and breaching or to listen to the male humpbacks singing.